flutter/website/src/release/breaking-changes/material-3-migration.md

 ),
 ```

-The `ColorScheme.surfaceTint` value indicates a component's
+The `ColorScheme.surfaceTint` value indicates a component's elevation in
-elevation in Material 3.
-Some widgets might use
+Material 3.
+Some widgets might use both `surfaceTint` and `shadowColor` to
-both `surfaceTint` and `shadowColor` to indicate elevation (for example, `Card`
+indicate elevation (for example, `Card` and `ElevatedButton`) and others might
-and `ElevatedButton`) and others might only use `surfaceTint` to indicate
+only use `surfaceTint` to indicate elevation (such as `AppBar`).

-elevation (such as `AppBar`).
-To achieve a widget’s previous behavior, set
+If you must return to a widget’s previous behavior, set, set `Colors.transparent`
-`Colors.transparent` to `ColorScheme.surfaceTint` in the theme.
-To
+to `ColorScheme.surfaceTint` in the theme.
+To differentiate a widget’s shadow
-differentiate a widget’s shadow from the content (when it had no shadow), set
+from the content (when it has no shadow), set the `ColorScheme.shadow` color to
-`ColorScheme.shadow` color to the shadowColor property in the widget theme
-without a default shadow color.
+the `shadowColor` property in the widget theme without a default shadow color.

 Code before migration: